Touchdown: Spruce Mountain grads heading to goal post

-LIVERMORE — Spruce Mountain High School seniors will graduate at 1 p.m.
-Sunday, June 14, at the football field in Livermore Falls, Regional School Unit 73 administrators announced Friday.
+LIVERMORE FALLS — Spruce Mountain High School seniors will graduate at 1 p.m.
+Sunday, June 14, at the football field in Livermore Falls, Regional School Unit 73 administrators announced Friday, May 15.

 Last month, the board of directors was told the ceremony could be held outdoors as late as the first week in August, but plans have changed.